 You’ll also want to determine how much you’d pay for that advertising.
 If it’s a low-cost platform, like social media, is there an opportunity to increase engagement with paid ads?
 How much would you be able to grow on this platform?

 We typically recommend you stick to marketing channels on which you already have an established presence.
 Multimedia is an important approach to marketing campaigns, but you don’t want to reinvent the wheel every time.
 Focus on those areas where you already know how to rock it.
-If you’re great on social media, host a social marketing campaign.
+If you’re great on social media, host a social media campaign.
 If you kill it with paid search advertising, get those ads moving.

 If you’re not choosing to promote on all of your channels, you can at least mention your marketing message in passing.
 For example, if you’re not promoting your campaign on Instagram, you can still mention it in your business bio on your page.
 This is a great way to maintain branding consistency without spreading yourself too thin trying to hit all platforms.